M.04.06 Temporary release

 - the conditions of the person’s temporary release (whether imposed on release or imposed subsequently).

-- Registered victims must also be advised of any impending temporary releases in accordance with POM C.05.02 Notification to Victim Coordinators and Parole Board.
+- Registered victims must also be advised of any impending temporary releases in accordance with POM C.10.02.01 Notification to victim coordinators and New Zealand Parole Board.
 The prisoner’s case officer should ensure the VNR co-ordinator has the necessary information to notify the registered victims.

 - The Police must be notified when Registered Child Sex Offenders are being temporarily released.
 The custodial systems manager (or other authorised delegate) must complete the CSO section on form M.04.06.Form.01 Notification to the Police of a temporary release from prison.